railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 `Thin` is a lightweight and fast web server whose job is to serve up web pages as they are requested.

-`Shotgun` is development server that reloads our application code with each request.
+`Shotgun` is a development server that reloads our application code with each request.
 This means we don't need to restart the server in order to see our changes.

 ## *3.*Create a Gemfile